christiandavid/react-redux/README.md

 ### Installing

-After having installed docker we proceed to issue the following command:
+After installing Docker, we will proceed to execute the following command:

 ```
 cd folder_project